Goodreads ~ Can a pet really change your life?

 When I first started reading this book, I wasn't sure who the target audience was since it was about a cat.
 I quickly realized that it's for an adult reader as it deals with more mature themes.
 I liked the writing style.
 As I said, it's in Alfie's voice and I kind of forgot that he was a cat because he has so many human qualities.

-I enjoyed this book and look forward to reading the others in this series.
+I look forward to reading the others in this series.